andreasvc/disco-dop/README.md

 ------------
 Aside from the parser there are some standalone tools:

+- `fragments.py`:        Finds recurring or common fragments in one or more treebanks.
+It can be used with discontinuous as well as Penn-style bracketed treebanks.
 - `treetransforms.py`:   A command line interface to perform transformations on treebanks such as binarization.
 - `grammar.py`:          A command line interface to read off grammars